 - The prospect has some ideas regarding the solution they are looking for

-- They are either the primary decision maker or a key decision maker
+- The lead is either the primary decision maker or a key decision maker

-- They have a budget for purchasing the solution and can afford your solution
+- The company has a budget for purchasing the solution and can afford your solution

-- What you offer helps solve the problem the prospect is researching
+- What you offer helps solve the problem that the prospect is researching

 Identifying the prospect as a key decision-maker helps your sales team qualify a prospect.
 However, as we discussed at the beginning of this post, many salespeople have trouble identifying and communicating with decision makers.
 In fact, 48% of salespeople can’t access decision makers.